 Nov 30th: Can’t-Dance-Cameron event, Looking Glass Books, Edinburgh.
 1pm.
 I’ll be sharing Cameron’s capercaillie story along with some football pine cones, smells of the forest, dancing and science experiments.
 There will also be craft.

 Nov 29th: Can’t-Dance-Cameron will be visiting Wigtown for Book Week Scotland.
 I’ll be sharing Cameron’s capercaillie story along with some football pine cones, smells of the forest, dancing and science experiments.
-Details TBC.
+Wigtown Primary School, 3pm.
+Free!

 Nov 27th: Panel discussion on children’s writing, Literary Dundee and Publishing Scotland, 6pm.
-Venue library TBC.
+Dundee Central Library.
 Panel includes Keith Charters (chair) and Kirkland Ciccone (Strident YA author) and Kathryn Ross (Fraser Ross Associates).